IzzyLeech/Do-you-know-Al/README.md

 * Visual of how the user views the anwser when an anwser choices is selected with resulthing in the submit button being enable.
 Allowing the user to go to the next question.

 ### Result Screen
 Once the quiz has been completed the user will be shown his score on the result screen.
 The result screen will give the information of the username that was inputted at the start of the quiz, the number of questions they correctly answered out of 10, a message that will be determined on their score, and also audio also determined on the score.
-There are 5 different messages and audio clip that will depend on the result they scored in the quiz.
-Result message and audio play are as followed.
+There are 5 different messages and audio clips that will depend on the result they scored in the quiz.
+The result message and audio play are as followed.

 * 10 out of 10